jjjake/internetarchive/README.md

 ## A python interface to archive.org ##

-The Internet Archive stores data in "items".
+The Internet Archive stores data in [items](http://blog.archive.org/2011/03/31/how-archive-org-items-are-structured/ "How Archive.org items are structured").
 You can query the archive using an item identifier:

 ```python
 >>> import internetarchive